neilyio/ultra-scroll/README.md

 > If your mouse and/or system do not provide real pixel scrolling data,
 > `ultra-scroll` will be equivalent to line-by-line scrolling.
 To check,
 > run `M-x ultra-scroll-check`, and follow the direction.
 If it reports
-> spurious pixel scroll data, consider using
+> you have no real pixel scroll data, and you value and approximation of
-> `pixel-scroll-precision-mode` with
+> smooth scrolling, consider using `pixel-scroll-precision-mode` with
 > `pixel-scroll-precision-interpolate-mice` instead.

 > [!IMPORTANT]